HOW TO OPTIMISE YOUR SITE FOR VOICE SEARCH SEO FOR A BETTER FAN EXPERIENCE

 4. Use Snippet / position zero

-Even if it is easier to do long sentences in Voice Search, we know that short answers generally perform better.
+Even if it is easier to create long sentences in Voice Search, we know that short answers generally perform better.

 We recommend doing everything you can to get your website featured in the snippet, also referred to as position zero or the answer box.
 It is worth the time and effort you invest, as the answer box is displayed between the advertised content and the search listings and will attract users to your website.